glomukabwa/PharmacyFX/README.md

 ﻿# PharmacyFX

 ## About
 This is a simple Pharmacy GUI created using Java Swing.
-It is the FX version of a Basic Pharmacy GUI I had created using Swing[].
+It is the FX version of a Basic Pharmacy GUI I had created using Swing [https://github.com/glomukabwa/Basic-Pharmacy-GUI-Java-Swing].
 It implements the CRUD functionalities.

 ## Features
 - Signing up and Logging In<br>